chef/chef-web-docs/chef_master/source/install_chef_air_gap.rst

       $ cd my_supermarket_wrapper

 #.
-Defines the wrapper cookbook’s dependency on the ``supermarket-omnibus-cookbook`` cookbook.
+Defines the wrapper cookbook's dependency on the ``supermarket-omnibus-cookbook`` cookbook.
 Open the ``metadata.rb`` file of the newly-created cookbook, and then add the following line:

    .. code-block:: ruby